bifeng/nlp_paper_colletion/notes/BERT Pre-training of Deep Bidirectional Transformers for Language Understanding.md

   supported sequence lengths up to <u>512</u> tokens

-#### pre-training procedure
+#### pre-training procedure (datasets)

-The training loss is the sum of the mean masked LM likelihood and mean next sentence prediction likelihood.
+**The training loss** is the sum of the mean masked LM likelihood and mean next sentence prediction likelihood.

+It is critical to use a document-level corpus rather than a shuffled sentence-level corpus in order to extract long contiguous sequences.

+To generate each training input sequence, we sample <u>two spans of text</u> from the corpus, which we refer to as “sentences” even though they are typically much longer than single sentences (but can be shorter also).

+They are sampled such that the combined length is $\le$ 512 tokens.

+Training parameters:<br>• Batch size: 256 sequences
+• Learning rate (Adam): 1e-4, $\beta_1=0.9$, $\beta_2=0.999​$
+• Number of epochs: 40

+• L2 weight decay of 0:01
+• a dropout probability of 0.1 on all layers
+• a gelu activation (Hendrycks and Gimpel, 2016) rather than the standard relu, following OpenAI GPT.
+• learning rate warmup over the first 10,000 steps, and linear decay of the learning rate

 #### fine-tuning procedure